 Making Preparations

 The ease with which these types of meetings take place can give the impression that they are less formal than they are.
 Despite the fact that most are designed to be informal, it is usually a good idea for applicants to do some preparation ahead of time.
-It’s often a good idea to start considering common questions.
+It’s often a good idea to start by considering common questions.
 Interviewers are likely to inquire about why applicants want to work for a particular company or why they believe they would be good at a particular job.
 It’s also common to discuss general strengths and weaknesses.

 It’s usually a good idea for applicants to dress formally and bring a list of references as well as a few copies of their most recent resume.
 Even in an impromptu meeting, those who appear polished and professional are usually in the best position to make a positive impression that could lead to a job offer.